Tie Domi

 Tahir "Tie" Domi (born November 1, 1969) is a Canadian former professional ice hockey player.
-Known as an enforcer, he played for the Toronto Maple Leafs, New York Rangers, and Winnipeg Jets over a 16-year NHL career.
+Known as an enforcer, he played for the Toronto Maple Leafs, New York Rangers, and Winnipeg Jets over a 16-year National Hockey League (NHL) career.
 He is the Maple Leafs' all-time leader in penalty minutes, and he is third overall in penalty minutes in NHL history.
 He is also the player with the most fighting majors in NHL history, with 333.

 Playing career

 Minor and junior

 Domi was born in Windsor, Ontario, to Albanian parents, and grew up in nearby Belle River (now part of Lakeshore).
 As a child, he played minor hockey for the local Belle River Rink Rats of the Ontario Minor Hockey Association.
 When he was 15, Domi played for the Belle River Canadiens of the Great Lakes Junior C Hockey League, later moving up a level the following year to play with the Windsor Bulldogs of the Western Junior B Hockey League.

 At the 1986 Ontario Hockey League (OHL) Priority Selection, he was drafted in the seventh round (102nd overall) by the Peterborough Petes.
 Domi began his major junior career in 1986–87, spending his first year as a part-time player with the Petes, while also appearing with the nearby Peterborough Roadrunners in the Metro Junior A Hockey League.
 In his first full season with the Petes in 1987–88, he recorded an OHL career-high 22 goals and 43 points over 60 games, to go along with 292 penalty minutes, earning a reputation as an enforcer.

-During the off-season, he was selected in the second round (27th overall) by the Toronto Maple Leafs in the 1988 NHL Entry Draft.
+During the off-season, he was selected in the second round (27th overall) by the Toronto Maple Leafs in the 1988 NHL entry draft.
 Upon his selection, Domi returned to the Petes for one more season of junior, recording 14 goals and 30 points over 43 games.